twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PasteSpecialOutlineData** – This option will paste outline data.
 Default is on.

 ### Externals (used in Tools: Launch Externals)
-The menu was added to the Tools menu in version 4.5 and there are three built-in external programs: **MainType** (version 5.6 & above, it hides if the program is not installed), **Fonts Folder** and **Character Map** (you can get rid of it in Windows 95 up to Windows XP via **Control Panel: Add or Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows Vista & above by taking ownership of `charmap.exe` – executable file and `charmap.exe.mui` – translated strings and deleting it).
+The menu was added to the Tools menu in version 4.5 and there are three built-in external programs: **MainType** (version 5.6 & above, it hides if the program is not installed), **Fonts Folder** and **Character Map** (you can get rid of it in Windows 95 up to Windows XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows Vista & above by taking ownership of `charmap.exe` – executable file and `charmap.exe.mui` – translated strings used by language packs and deleting it).
 * **Location#** – The last character contains three values.
 Default is empty.
 * **Title#** – The last character contains three values.
 Default is **External #** whereas the last character is a number.